HBPMedical/portal-backend/README.md

 * PORTAL_DB_PASSWORD: Password to use when connecting to the portal database.

 #### EXTERNAL SERVICES ###
-* MIPENGINE_URL: URL to MIPENGINE server.
-Default is "http://localhost:5000" .
 * EXAREME_URL: URL to Exareme server.
 Default is "http://localhost:9090" .
+* EXAREME2_URL: URL to Exareme2 server.
+Default is "http://localhost:5000" .
 * GALAXY_URL: URL to Workflow server.
 Default is "http://localhost:8090/" .
 * GALAXY_API_KEY: The api key to authorize galaxy requests.
 * GALAXY_USERNAME: The username of galaxy user to be able to embed the frame.